Meray Paas Tum Ho: Plot

-After sometime, Mehwish leaves her husband and son and starts a new life with Shehwar.
-After almost six or seven months of a live-in relationship with Shehwar, she convinces him to marry her but on the day of their wedding, Shehwar's first wife Maham arrives back to Pakistan.
-She is the sole owner of the wealth that Shehwar has.
+After some time, Mehwish leaves her husband and son and starts a new life with Shehwar.
+After almost six or seven months of a live-in relationship with Shehwar, she convinces him to marry her.
+On the day of their wedding, Shehwar's wife, Maham, arrives back in Pakistan.
+She is the sole owner of the wealth that Shehwar has under "Shehwar Chemicals."
 When she realizes that Shehwar was going to marry Mehwish, she slaps Mehwish tightly across the face and asks her to leave her house immediately.
-Subsequently, Shehwar Ahmad loses both his wealth and respect because of Maham who put him in jail hence he abandons Mehwish.
+Subsequently, Shehwar Ahmad loses both his wealth and respect because of Maham, who has him arrested for fraud, forgery, and illegal transfer of funds.
+Mehwish is left all alone and is immediately kicked out of Maham's house with some cash to assist her.